sj5580502-sketch/Smart-Tourism-Recommendation-System/README.md

-# Smart Tourism — 10 Correct Places
+# Smart Tourism — 10 Places

 This version deliberately contains only 10 Jharkhand destinations.